krasimir/blog-posts/2017/Stent/post.md

 }
 ```

-The `user` is probably the most important part of our store.
-We will use it to keep the user's data returned from the back-end.
+The `user` is probably the most important part of our state.
+We will use it to keep the user's data returned by the back-end.
 The thing is that alone is not enough to cover our UI screens.
-When `null` we may say that the request didn't happen yet or it's in progress or maybe it happened but the logging process failed.
+When it is `null` we may say that the request didn't happen yet or it's in progress or maybe it happened but it failed.
 Because of this uncertainty we have to introduce `error` and `requestInFlight`.
-They will be used like flags to define an error state and split the flow to before and after the HTTP request. `credentials` is a storage for what the user typed so we can submit the form again when covering the try-again feature.
+They will be used like flags to form the error state and split the flow to before and after the HTTP request. `credentials` is a storage for what the user typed so we can submit the form again when covering the try-again feature.

 Let's see how our reducer modifies the state when receiving actions.
 The `LOGIN` action: